Does My Child (or do I) Have an Eating Disorder? Signs Not to Ignore

 Eating disorders thrive in secrecy and shame.
 Recovery begins with connection, compassion, and evidence-based care.

-Early intervention improves outcomes dramatically.
-If you’re wondering whether it’s “serious enough” to seek help — that question alone is worth exploring with a professional.
+Early intervention can improve outcomes.
+If you’re wondering whether it’s “serious enough” to seek help, that question alone is worth exploring with a professional [11,12].

 You don’t have to wait until things get worse.